Addiction Therapy Services in Kokomo, Indiana

 - Phone coaching that consists of treatment interventions between the sessions

-- Individual therapy focuses on current triggers and past traumas
+- Individual counseling focuses on current triggers and past traumas

 - Group therapy is centered around building skills

-For example, several individuals experience trauma who will later develop:
+For example, individuals who have traumatic experiences will later develop:

 Post-traumatic growth (PTG) is a theory that affirms that individuals who undergo psychological struggles following adversity often see positive growth afterward.
 In the mid-1990s, the psychologists Lawrence Calhoun Ph.D. and Richard Tedeschi Ph.D. developed this theory.
 Individuals who experience post-traumatic growth also tend to gain clarity on what they are seeking out of life.

 When an individual goes through post-traumatic growth, it causes that individual to learn how to function better in life.
 Even though post-traumatic growth and resiliency are often used interchangeably, they aren’t the same.
 Being resilient is having the personal ability to bounce back from any negative experience in your life.